tldr-pages/tldr/pages/common/ftp.md

 `ftp {{ftp.example.com}}`

-- Connect to an FTP server specifying its IP address and PORT:
+- Connect to an FTP server specifying its IP address and port:

 `ftp {{ip_address}} {{port}}`